Certified Professional in Erosion & Sediment Control™

-Certified Professionals in Erosion & Sediment Control are trained and tested on each of these subjects and have proven their proficiency on subjects including but not limited to:
+Certified Professionals in Erosion & Sediment Control have been trained and tested on each of these subjects and have proven their proficiency on subjects including but not limited to:

 Permitting – types, authorities and methods

-Permitting application requirements for – municipalities, construction activity and industrial activity
+Permitting Application Requirements – municipalities, construction activity and industrial activity

-Erosion & Sediment Site Planning and Management including: resource planning, hazards associated with urban development, land development plans, scheduling and implementation
+Erosion & Sediment Site Planning and Management – resource planning, hazards associated with urban development, land development plans, scheduling and implementation

 Predicting Soil Loss – via the Revised Universal Soil Loss Equation (RUSLE) and the Modified Universal Soil Loss Equation (MUSLE)